 My research interests are focused on the historical archaeology of the Middle Atlantic, in particular the Chesapeake region.
 I am interested in a number of different topics, in particular the African American past.
-My most recent research has included the study of a 19th-century slave and tenant plantation at Historic St. Mary's City.
+I have conducted research in Michigan, Maryland, and Virginia, with a particular focus on plantations, landscapes, and public archaeology.
+My dissertation research has included the study of a 19th-century slave and tenant plantation at Historic St. Mary's City.
 I have also conducted field excavations on a number of Virginia plantation sites while working with the James River Institute for Archaeology, and led a number of mitigation projects at Michigan State University, serving as the Campus Archaeologist at the MSU Campus Archaeology Program.
 I have additional research interests in digital cultural heritage and public archaeology.
 I have presented regularly at conferences such as the Society for Historical Archaeology, Society for American Archaeology, Mid-Atlantic Archaeology Conference, and the Council for Northeast Archaeology.
 You can see some of these presentations, as well as learn about my research, below.